Diversifying STEM Curriculum Project – new call for interns

 What you will be part of:

-- Lectures and events in departments.
+- Lectures and events in departments or online.

-Here are some examples of potential summer research topics
+Some examples of potential summer research topics

 - Solution of polynomial (quadratic) equations by al-Khwarizmi in 9th-century Baghdad